Wintellect/MSLearn/Object-Oriented Programming in Python/includes/2-use-attributes.md

 	The `__init()__` method uses Python's `self` keyword to refer to the object instance.
 It also defines three instance attributes that can accessed on `mPerson` objects:

-	- `pic_num`, which identifies (using a 0-based index) the facial image in the Olivetti dataset that corresponds to this person
+	- `pic_num`, which identifies, using a 0-based index, the person in the Olivetti dataset whose face should be assigned to this `mPerson` instance
 	- `pic_cont`, which references the facial image itself
 	- `name`, which holds the person's name